-Counted among the Seven Wonders of the World, the Colosseum Amphitheatre is the most popular tourist attraction in Rome.
+Counted among the Seven Wonders of the World, the Colosseum Amphitheatre is Rome’s most popular tourist attraction.

-It is estimated that more than 4 million tourists visit the Roman Colosseum every year.
+More than 4 million tourists are estimated to visit the Roman Colosseum every year.

 Imagine the number of Colosseum tickets the Romans are selling!